jorgechato/manyo/README.md

-# Manyo - React/Next components
+# Manyo - React components

 > A collection of React components to standarice mypersonal brand